-Associate and Bachelor of Arts in Dance (Additional Requirements)
+Associate.
+Bachelor of Arts and Bachelor of Fine Arts in Dance (Additional Requirements)

-Students applying to either the Associate Degree or Bachelor's Degree in Dance must complete an on-campus audition for admission to the Joan Phelps Palladino School of Dance (dean.edu/audition).
+Students applying to the Associate Degree or one of the Bachelor's Degree in Dance programs must complete an on-campus audition for admission to the Joan Phelps Palladino School of Dance (dean.edu/audition).
 In addition, prospective dancers will be asked to submit a dance resume of the last four years and a photograph in first arabesque en relevé.
 Students for whom attending an on-campus audition would present a hardship may work with the Office of Admissions for permission to submit a video in lieu of attending the on-campus audition.